-Once camp begins, campers are not permitted to leave for a special occasion.
+Once camp begins, campers are not permitted to leave for any special occasions.
 This includes family celebrations, sporting events, etc. If you feel there are extenuating circumstances, please contact our office.
 No camper may leave camp without written permission from a parent or guardian.